NASA Mars Perseverance rover: What to expect on landing day

 When it comes to space happenings, few are as thrilling as landing a vehicle on another planet.
-It's tense.
-It's exciting.
-It's high stakes.
+It's tense, exciting, high stakes.
 On Thursday, Feb.
-18, NASA's Perseverance rover will aim to stick the landing on Mars, kicking off a new era in red planet exploration.
+18, NASA's Perseverance rover will endeavor to stick the landing on Mars, kicking off a new era in red planet exploration.

 While NASA has a lot of experience with delivering machines to Mars (here's looking at you, Curiosity and InSight), that doesn't make it any easier this time.
 "Landing on Mars is hard," NASA said.
 "Only about 40% of the missions ever sent to Mars – by any space agency - have been successful."